The Harwich Railway & Shipping Museum

 + The largest collection of tickets from the Harwich branch line in existence and includes a set of paper tickets from the very first train in August 1854

 + Original items of furniture

 Items are being added to the collection all of the time.

 The Museum will be open every Saturday from 10am to 4pm.
-However, we remain the right to close, please view our twitter for updates on openings.
+However, we reserve the right to close in extenuating circumstances, please view our twitter for updates on openings.